wagnerlopesbr/wagnerlopesbr/README.md

 I'm developing a personal study project called [MEDSYS](https://github.com/wagnerlopesbr/MEDSYS) that simulates real-world problems, showcasing my ability to apply theoretical knowledge to practical solutions.
 This project, entirely developed by me, reflects my dedication and passion for solving real-world challenges through code and continues to grow whenever I have time to work on it.

 ### Trybe Bootcamp Projects
-During my time at @Trybe, I've worked on numerous projects covering various aspects of full-stack development.
+During my time at [Trybe](https://www.betrybe.com/), I've worked on numerous projects covering various aspects of full-stack development.
 Check out my repositories for a glimpse of the skills and creativity I bring to the table.
 I separated these 2 to example: [Store Manager](https://github.com/wagnerlopesbr/project-store-manager) | [Recipes App](https://github.com/wagnerlopesbr/project-recipes-app).

 ## Technology Stack